Oleg Belozyorov: Careers in St. Petersburg and Moscow

 From 1998 to 2000 he worked in Saint Petersburg and successively held the posts of Deputy Commercial Director, Commercial Director, Head of the Department of Logistics and Transport.
 Starting to earn decently, his parents bought an apartment on Vasilevsky Island.

 In 2000 he worked as deputy director of cargo motor transport enterprise, number 21.

 In 2000–2001, he became the chief of the financial and economic department of the Russian President's plenipotentiary representative of the unit in the North-West Federal District.

 From 2001 to 2002, he was the deputy director of the management of corporate assets LOMO.

 In 2002–2004, he was the general director of the Russian fuel company.

 From July to November 2004, he was promoted as deputy head of the Federal Road Agency.

 In 2005, at the St. Petersburg State University of Economics and Finance, he defended his thesis on "Organization of logistics supply chain into a vertically-integrated structures of corporate type", candidate of economic sciences.

 On 9 November 2004, he was promoted the head of the Federal Road Agency, until 17 March 2009.

 From 17 March 2009 to 11 May 2015, he was the Deputy Minister of Transport of the Russian Federation.
 In this capacity, he oversaw national importance projects, in particular the APEC summit in Vladivostok, the Universiade in Kazan.
 Since July 2014, he became member of the Board of Directors of Russian Railways.

 From 11 May to 20 August 2015 he was the First Deputy Minister of Transport of the Russian Federation.

 Sanctions

 In December 2022 the USA sanctioned Oleg Belozyorov.

+He was sanctioned by the UK government in 2022 in relation to Russo-Ukrainian War.